Encourage active lifestyles by understanding the foundation for modifying physical

 Our physical education program will teach you how to help improve lifestyles, increase

 motor skill competence, and encourage an active lifestyle.
-You'll recieve focused
+You'll receive focused

 training which can set you apart from candidates and offer additional career opportunities